-- o Campaigns and assemblies to raise awareness of mental health. - Circle Groups which promote British Values. - Playground leaders a lunchtime group supporting younger children at lunchtime.
+- o Campaigns and assemblies to raise awareness of mental health. - Playground leaders a lunchtime group supporting younger children at lunchtime.

 Transition programs

 - Transition Program to secondary schools which includes all Year 6 children having a staff mentor to support a smooth transition to secondary school. - Specific additional transition intervention groups for SEND pupils which supports transition all the way through Year 6.